 visualize some of the concepts involved in our vision of the Lunar

-newsletter which will be freely available to anyone who sends us their
+database, is freely available to anyone who sends us their

 maintain a separate email list, so that anyone can subscribe or

 A Spanish language Quarterly? [proposed masthead]